-Although the district's general counsel is Roy Koegen of Koegen/Edwards, they will be utilizing Perkins Coie and Graehm Wallace to assist them with GC/CM related issues for this project.
+Although the district's general counsel is Roy Koegen of Koegen/Edwards, they will be utilizing Graehm Wallace of Perkins Coie to assist them with GC/CM related issues for this project.
 Mr. Wallace and his firm are highly respected throughout the industry for their knowledge in RCW 39.10.
-They have worked with school districts across the state with alternative delivery method projects and are one of the most respected firms in the state for their knowledge is Washington State Public works.
+They have worked with school districts across the state with alternative delivery method projects and are one of the most highly-regarded firms in the state for their knowledge of Washington State Public works.